Son magic takes S. Korea into Asian Cup semi-final with Jordan

 He added: "We were up 1-0, we had chances for 2-0, 3-0, and if you don't take your chances, you get punished."

-In the other quarter-final on the day, a deflected second-half own goal was just about enough to see Jordan reach the last four for the first time.
+In the other quarter-final on the day, a deflected second-half own goal was just about enough for Jordan.

 It was tough on charismatic Croatian coach Petar Segrt and his Tajikistan team, who were the lowest-ranked side left in Qatar and won plenty of new friends in their first Asian Cup.